juntossomosmais/frontend-guideline/README.md

 ┣ ┣ ┣ ┣ 📜 useSomeHook.js
 ```

-If we need use these this files again in another context or page it need to be moved to `src/{utils, helpers, context, hooks}`.
+If we need use these files again in another context or page it need to be moved to `src/{utils, helpers, context, hooks}`.

 ```sh
 ┣ 📂 src